alepapadop/tf_training_env/README.txt

 	a new directory will be created named resized_images_width_height

+	e.g python resize_images.py -d original_images/ --width 300 --height 300

 3) Run "prepare_workspace.py" to create the required folder structure only one time is needed

-	use the the -p "model_name" to create a direcotry with a specific name inside the
+	use the the -d "model_name" to create a direcotry with a specific name inside the

 	workspace/training_demo/models/